 Not only are the tractor-trailer combinations categorized for in state, or across state travel, but the partial, and full loads are categorized as such too.
 There can be confusion with larger trucking companies at times, as they will have a mix of both in state only, and Interstate authorized equipment, and it is up to the vehicle or asset manager, and the dispatcher to discern which ones are used in various cargo moving situation.

 Making sure that the correct loads, go on the appropriately approved equipment becomes an issue for insurance, and if an intrastate vehicle is used to cross state lines with Interstate products there can be huge financial losses if an 18-wheeler accident occurs.
 The insurance carrier may refuse to pay any claims, since that vehicle did not have to the proper coverage to travel out of state.

 In turn, this could cause a financial disaster for the trucking company, and the victims of the truck accident.
-The regulations, financial, and administrative logistics of such companies are extremely complex, and after a truck accident in Texas it is best to contact a Texas truck accident attorney who has the knowledge and experience in successfully handling truck accident lawsuits for victims and families who have lost a family member in a truck crash.
+The regulations, financial, and administrative logistics of such companies are extremely complex, and after a truck accident in Texas, it is best to contact a real truck accident attorney who has the knowledge and experience in successfully handling truck accident lawsuits for victims and families who have lost a family member in a truck crash.

 For a free no obligation consultation on a Texas truck accident injury case or truck wreck wrongful death claim call the Baumgartner firm at 1 (866) 758-4529.